 Glare can be an annoying and uncomfortable distraction in outdoor activities, which can reduce vision and have a negative impact on sports performance.
 Polarized lenses will help to reduce the glare that is reflected off of wet, icy or shiny surfaces.
 Lens tints and coatings (such as anti-glare or anti-scratch coatings) can also help to improve visual clarity and can serve to reduce glare and to enhance contrast sensitivity to improve vision and therefore performance in certain outdoor activities.
 Some sports sunglasses come with interchangeable lenses of different tints to allow you to choose the contrast that most suits the conditions you are playing in.

-When selecting sports sunglass frames in East Round Rock, the most important consideration is whether they have a comfortable and secure fit.
+When selecting sports sunglass frames in Palm Valley Round Rock, the most important consideration is whether they have a comfortable and secure fit.
 Look for a pair that is strong and durable, yet lightweight and that doesn’t press into your face and cause discomfort at the temples or the bridge of the nose.
 For some sports like snowboarding, sports goggles might be the best option for the weather conditions and specific nature of the movement.
 Some frame options come with grips on the nose pads or temples to avoid slippage, particularly when you perspire.

 Sports sunglasses are available in a variety of styles, shapes, and sizes and the type that is best for you largely depends on the activities you participate in and what they demand.
 It is best to consult with Honest Eye Doctor to get a full picture of your eye, vision, and athletic needs in order to find the best pair of sports sunglasses for you.